ashutoshpatel2210/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

 ### 1. Describe your pipeline.
+As starting point of project, Project requirements and design should be in place.

+### Requirements:
+Project expects
+ * To have left and right lane lines are accurately annoted for images as well as videos.
+ * Output images and videos are annonated versions of input images and videos.

+### Design
-My pipeline consisted of 5 steps.
+My pipeline consisted of following steps.

-1. Reading the image from test_images
+### 1. Reading the image from test_images

+First, images are read from test_images folder using mpimg.imread().
+Local copy of images are created using np.copy() function and copy image (lane_image) is passed to pipline function lane_finding_pipeline() to generate left and right lane annonated version of image.

-2. Convert Image into Grary scale Image
+### 2. Convert Image into Grary scale Image

 3. Remove noise from grary scale image
 4. Canny edge detection
 5. Cropped with region of interest
 6. Hough Transformation
 7. Average lines
 8. Weighted Average

-9. Applying to video
+Applying to video

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...